Dr Stephen Graham

 Staff details

-Stephen's newest monograph, Becoming Noise Music, will be published on Bloomsbury in 2023.
-Stephen co-authored a multi-generic history of twentieth century music for Cambridge University Press (2022, with Tom Perchard, Holly Rogers and Tim Rutherford-Johnson).
+Stephen's Becoming Noise Music was published by Bloomsbury in 2023.
+Stephen co-authored a multi-generic history of 20thC music for CUP (2022, with Tom Perchard, Holly Rogers and Tim Rutherford-Johnson).
+Stephen and Roddy Hawkins' The Work of New Music is under contract with CUP.

 Research interests